Using the right pre-treatment for wastewater compliance

 Choosing between a grease interceptor and an oil separator

 Grease interceptors are typically used in applications where there is the potential for blocking.
-This includes commercial kitchens and restaurants where fatty materials can solidify in drain lines.
-The solids compartment of a grease trap ensures that solid waste is removed from the drain — preventing blockages.
+This includes commercial kitchens and restaurants where fatty materials can solidify in drain lines and impact the sewer system.
+The solids compartment of a grease trap ensures that solid waste is removed from the drain or waste pipe — preventing blockages.

-Oil separators are used in industrial environments where there is the potential for oil and other hydrocarbons to be carried into the wastewater stream.
+Oil separators are used in industrial environments where there is the potential for oil and other hydrocarbons to be carried into the wastewater stream or drainage system.
 Applications include car washes, mining sites, workshops, industrial sites, service stations, and manufacturing sites.

 In summary:

 • Grease interceptors have a primary function of removing fatty solids from wastewater.
-They are most often used in commercial kitchens or similar applications.
+They are most often used in commercial kitchens or similar applications to trap grease.

 • Oil separators have a primary function of removing liquid oil from wastewater.
 They are most often used in manufacturing or industrial applications.